 Malawi

 In Malawi, Médecins Sans Frontières (MSF) runs a project to improve preventive and curative care for cervical cancer.
-The country has the highest death rate for the disease in the world1.
+The country has one of the highest death rates for the disease in the world.

 outpatient consultations